 Wiping away tears as her voice broke, Diane said, “Hours later I woke up and listened, but there was no sound.
 Somehow I could just sense that something was wrong.
 I turned on the light, went to her crib, and when I looked down at my angel, I saw that her lips were blue and her skin was a waxy pale color.
 Instantly, I knew it was too late.
 She was gone.”
 Covering her mouth, Diane began to cry.

 Diane spoke in barely more than a whisper as she picked up her story.
 “To determine the cause of death, they had to perform an autopsy on her tiny body.
-The results came back, and it was described to us in a clinical matter-of-fact way that it was ‘a simple case of crib death’.
+The results came back, and it was described to us in a clinical matter-of-fact way that it was a case of crib death.
 Of course, it was officially listed as Sudden Infant Death Syndrome.

 “I simply couldn’t believe it.
 I had taken every precaution to keep her safe.
 I laid her down on her back.
 There were no pillows, blankets, or stuffed toys in her crib, and she had her pacifier.
 I keep going over that night in my mind.
 Was it still somehow my fault?
 Did I miss something or do something wrong?
 Was there something I should have done differently?
 For God’s sake, what kind of mother was I to allow it to happen?
 How could I let my baby die when she was within arm’s reach?”